 Dan Fielding is back!

 Night Court is officially in session, people.
-The highly-anticipated reimagining of the original comedy, which ran from 1984 to 1992, returned to NBC on Tuesday, January 17.
+The highly-anticipated reimagining of the original comedy, which ran from 1984 to 1992, returned to NBC in January 2023.
 And fans are loving it.

-After a 30-year hiatus, John Larroquette will be reprising the iconic role of Dan Fielding, a lawyer at the Manhattan Municipal Court.
-The new Night Court is a continuation of the original plot, but this time, Abby Stone (Melissa Rauch), the daughter of the show's original lead character Harry T. Stone, will be calling the shots.
+After a 30-year hiatus, John Larroquette reprised the iconic role of Dan Fielding, a lawyer at the Manhattan Municipal Court.
+The new Night Court is a continuation of the original plot, but this time, Abby Stone (Melissa Rauch), the daughter of the show's original lead character Harry T. Stone, is calling the shots.

 Fans who missed this hilarious window into some of New York's whackiest legal cases will definitely enjoy the new show—especially with Larroquette on board.